GsDevKit/GsDevKit_home/docs/FAQ/FAQ.md

 attachOldDevKitStone -d -t dev_329 3.2.9 /export/foos1/users/dhenrich/dev/dev_gsDevKitHome
 ```

-`attachOldDevKitStone` creates a symbolic link to the original stone directory, copies the original session description to the `$GS_SYS_SESSIONS` directory.
-When the `-t` option is specied, the script copies the stone-specific scripts and projects (basically contents of old $GS_HOME/tode/sys/stones directory) into the new location: `$GS_SYS_STONES/<stone-name>`.
+`attachOldDevKitStone` creates a symbolic link to the original stone directory, copies the original session description to the `$GS_HOME/sys/local/sessions` directory.
+When the `-t` option is specied, the script copies the stone-specific scripts and projects (basically contents of old $GS_HOME/tode/sys/stones directory) into the new location: `$GS_HOME/sys/stones/<stone-name>`.

 ```
 foos:_home>status